Test plan

 • First, open the test project, update the project with the last version (git pull) to ensure that we have the last changes and then, run the all-test methods.
 If something is wrong, we have to fix it or talk with the team members asking if a change caused a regression if one change did a regression.

 • Second, we are going to add the steps in one of the test methods that doesn’t have or in a new test method.
-In this point we have to go into the and add a new test case, we can do it through this button:
+In this point we have to go into the test plan and add a new test case, we can do it through this button:

 If we don’t have the option as shown in figure 9, we just have to click on New work item, choose it and pin it.
 Then a dialog box like the following will appear: